-The percentage of anticipated units (permissions) has increased from the previous monitoring period to 19%.
-This indicates positive progress notwithstanding that the realised percentages are significantly below the 40% requirement.
+The percentage of anticipated units (permissions) has remained the same as the previous monitoring period at 19%.

 The LDP revision is considering delivery of allocated sites in more detail including analysis of the relationship between planning permissions and completions and size of allocation.